 WELCOME TO THE LAB SCHOOL!

 Welcome to Southeastern Louisiana University Laboratory School, the home of the CUBS!
-The Lab School is unique in the sense that it is a collaborative effort between Tangipahoa Parish School System and Southeastern Louisiana University (SLU).
+The Lab School is unique in the sense that it is a collaborative effort between Tangipahoa Parish School System and Southeastern Louisiana University (S.L.U.).
 The school is accredited by the State of Louisiana Department of Education, AdvancED, SACS and CASI, which is the Southern Association of Colleges and Schools.
-Students' experiences and activities are conducted under the leadership of the Director/Principal, the faculty and staff, and in cooperation and collaboration with SLU Teacher Education personnel, educational researchers, and school system personnel.
+Students' experiences and activities are conducted under the leadership of the Director/Principal, the faculty and staff, and in cooperation and collaboration with S.L.U.
+Teacher Education personnel, educational researchers, and school system personnel.

 The school was initially established as a "Training School" for the College of Education.
 The laboratory school concept was funded in 1938 by Louisiana Legislative Act No. 6, and the doors opened on January 16, 1940.
-The school is housed in the SLU Charles E. Cate Teacher Education Center.
-It is a specially designed learning facility which includes instructional classrooms, as well as music, art and physical education facilities.
+The school is housed in the S.L.U.
+Charles E. Cate Teacher Education Center.
+It is a specially designed learning facility which includes instructional classrooms, as well as music, art, and physical education facilities.
 A library, a science laboratory, a story theater, and a computer lab are used daily.

-The SLU Laboratory School is the foundation of bright futures.
+The S.L.U.
+Laboratory School is the foundation of bright futures.
 A high percentage of the students consistently score above state and national averages on standardized achievement tests, earn honor roll status in high school, achieve high-grade point averages in college, and enjoy successful careers.